Johannes Holtfreter: Biography

 Holtfreter was born on January 9, 1901, in Richtenberg, Pomerania, Germany, as the only son and second out of three children.
 As a child, he captured animals (including butterflies) and made drawings of them, and after graduating from the Realgymnasium, he wanted to enter field biology.
-Upon beginning this path at the University of Rostock and the University of Leipzig, he eventually moved to the University of Freiburg in order to study under Doflein, a famous naturalist who died soon after Holtfreter transferred.
+Upon beginning this path at the University of Rostock and the University of Leipzig, he eventually moved to the University of Freiburg to study under Doflein, a famous naturalist who died soon after Holtfreter transferred.
 His new thesis advisor was Dr. Hans Spemann, who introduced Holtfreter to his eventual field of study: embryology.

-After obtaining his Ph.D. in 1924, he eventually entered the field of marine biology at the Stazione Zoologica in Naples, and traveled around Europe afterwards, painting, attempting to research, and passing through locations including Lapland and Helgoland.
+After obtaining his Ph.D. in 1924, he eventually entered the field of marine biology at the Stazione Zoologica in Naples, and traveled around Europe afterward, painting, attempting to research, and passing through locations including Lapland and Helgoland.
 However, he was unable to find a steady research position until 1928, when Otto Mangold of the Kaiser-Wilhelm Institute recruited Holtfreter.
 Here, Holtfreter followed up on the research his old advisor (Spemann) did on the concept of an “organizer,” or a part of the developing organism that dictates the fates of other cells.
-Joseph Needham, an English biologist interested in Holtfreter's work, went to the Kaiser-Wilhelm Institute in order to research with him.
+Joseph Needham, an English biologist interested in Holtfreter's work, went to the Kaiser-Wilhelm Institute to research with him.